Sifir-io/react-native-tor/README.md

 -
 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

-## Developement and Building from Scratch
+## Development and Building from Scratch

 ### Building for Native projects